Migraines can be scary for kids and stress-inducing for their parents. After all, when a child you love hurts, you hurt, too.

 Your doctor may suggest medicine.
 It might include:

 - Medicines to help with vomiting and nausea

 - Drugs to prevent migraines, if they happen a lot

 You may also want to talk to the doctor about teaching your child relaxation techniques.
-If he can learn how to breathe deeply or relax his muscles, it may help ease his pain.
+If they can learn how to breathe deeply or relax their muscles, it may help ease their pain.

 Make Life Easier

 Luckily, a lot of kids outgrow migraines.
 Until then, help your child stay away from things that might cause them.
 They could include: